What Is A Domain Name

 HTML Made Easy registers its domain at NameCheap

-The folks who set the rules for domains require that registrars make the domain owner's contact info such as name, address, and telephone number be available to the public.
+The folks who set the rules for domains require that registrars make public the domain owner's contact info, such as name, address, and telephone number.
 Many people don't like the idea of their personal information being out there for everyone to see, so for an additional fee registrars will hide the owner's contact details and replace it with the registrar's contact info instead.

 When pointing a domain with dns some options associated with the domain such as setting up email will be done from the web hosting account, whereas when pointing a domain with the server IP, all options associated with the domain will be done from the domain registrar account.